barotto/IBMulator/README.md

 support at least OpenGL 4.5 in case you want to use any of those.

-To install the RetroArch shaders put the RetroArch's `shaders_slang` directory into the IBMulator's `shaders` one.
-Then use a slangp preset with a path like `shaders/shaders_slang/foo/bar.slangp`.
+To install the RetroArch shaders put the RetroArch's `shaders_slang` directory into the IBMulator's `shaders` (either the user's or the global assets' one).
+Then use a slangp preset with a path like `shaders_slang/foo/bar.slangp`.

-To install additional RetroArch shader packs follow their instructions considering any reference to the `RetroArch/shaders` directory a reference to `share/ibmulator/shaders`.
+To install additional RetroArch shader packs follow their instructions considering any reference to the `RetroArch/shaders` directory a reference to IBMulator's `shaders`.

 #### Integer scaling